 How many phytocannabinoids are there?

-More than 120 phytocannabinoids have been isolated from various cannabis species to date.
-Some are more well-known than others, but most of them have specific characteristics that could be useful to users.
+More than 120 phytocannabinoids have been of isolation from various cannabis species to date.
+Some are more well-known than others, but most have specific characteristics that could be useful to users.
 There are over 500 compounds in cannabis plants, including terpenes and flavonoids.

 Why don’t raw phytocannabinoids have a psychoactive effect?

 Raw phytocannabinoids, including CBDA (cannabidiol acid) and THCA (tetrahydrocannabinol acid), are non-psychoactive since they are fatty acids.
-They’re either decarboxylated or heated.
-As THCA is heated, it transforms into THC, which can give users a high.
+They’re either under heat or decarboxylation.
+As THCA is under heat, it transforms into THC, which can give users a high.

 Updated on March 15, 2021.